octokami/darknet_forum/README.md

 The normal requests library is used to scrape the data and the data is obtained via BeautifulSoup.
 It is saved to a `csv` file.

+# Future Work
+One popular analysis in the darknet domain is stylometry.
+As it is more useful in marketplaces rather than forums it was not performed, but it could be an intersting analysis in the future.
+In marketplaces it is used to track "vendors across marketplaces and in identifying comparable vendors." and to " create a semantic fingerprint which can be used by law enforcement to track or mimic a vendor" (Smith III, 2020). [https://github.com/pranavmaneriker/sysml](Maneriker et al. (2021)) uses a stylometry-based multitask learning approach to this task.

 # Results
+All results of the analysis are on the notebook Text_Analysis.ipynb.
+Create the environment with `conda env create -f environment.yml` Then activate it with `conda activate venv`

 The [moderation API from OpenAi](https://platform.openai.com/docs/guides/moderation) was not very effective in this studied case.
 Two different approaches were tested: post per post analysis and for a whole topic.
 No content was flagged any of the moderated categories: "hate", "hate/threatening", "self-harm", "sexual", "sexual/minors", "violence", "violence/graphic".
 Scores were very similarly low across the whole dataset.
 The documentation of the API explicits that it looks for "hateful, harassing, or violent content that:
 - expresses, incites, or promotes hate based on identity
 - intends to harass, threaten, or bully an individual